 In 1985, documentary filmmaker Errol Morris came to Texas to make a film about the notorious Dr. Grigson.
 In the course of his research on Grigson, Morris interviewed Adams, and became so intrigued by his story that he decided to make a film about Adams instead.
 Looking closely into the Adams case, Morris uncovered information about prosecutorial misconduct, hidden exculpatory evidence, and Harris’s criminal activity subsequent to the murder of Officer Wood.
 Among other violent crimes, Harris had been convicted of murder and sentenced to death.
 If not for the false conviction of Adams, Harris might have been arrested for the murder of Officer Wood, and another murder prevented.
 Harris was ultimately executed on June 30, 2004.

 Based on the evidence discovered by Errol Morris, attorneys for Adams filed a motion for a new trial in 1988, and at the three-day hearing, Harris recanted his testimony against Adams.
 On March 1, 1989, the Texas Court of Appeals granted Adams a new trial.
-Three weeks later, Adams was released on his own recognizance, and two days after that, the district attorney dropped all charges.
+Three weeks later, Adams was released on his own recognizance, and two days after that, the district attorney dismissed all charges.
 Morris’s documentary, The Thin Blue Line, tells the story of Adams’s case.

 – Alexandra Gross